+- receivables and loans granted,

 - derivatives which meet the requirements of hedge accounting.

 - securities in fixed assets.

 A financial asset is initially recognized at the acquisition cost, which corresponds to the fair value of the consideration; transaction costs are included.
-Financial assets from usual sales and purchases are recognized as of day of trading.

-Loans and receivables are non-derivative financial assets with fixed or determinable payments which are not quoted in an active market.
+Financial assets from usual sales and purchases are recognized as of day of payments which are not quoted in an active market.
 After initial recognition, loans and receivables are measured at amortized cost applying the effective interest method minus any impairment costs.
 Amortized costs are calculated taking into consideration any discounts or premiums at acquisition and include all fees which are an integral part of the effective interest rate and the transaction costs.